cherryliuliuchen/cherryliuliuchen/README.md

 # Hejhej 👯 Jag heter Chen Liu

 I'm a multifaceted full-stack engineer with a broad range of skills spanning front-end to back-end development, QA, and technical support.
-Jag anstränger mig för att lära mig svenska.

 ##  🚀Current Endeavors:
 - 🎓 I am currently enrolled at Chasacademy in Stockholm.
+Och jag anstränger mig för att lära mig svenska.
 - 🔍 Exploring React and Springboot.
 - 📫 Open to discussing new technologies and collaborative projects.